About Barry Gardiner, MP for Brent North

 Barry’s mother, a doctor, was the first woman to win the gold medal for surgery at Glasgow University, his father (a former international footballer) ran Scotland’s Kelvin Hall Exhibition centre and Barry’s first few years could not have been happier as a Glasgow boy in the 1960s.
-But by the time Barry was eight his father had died of lung cancer and his mother then moved him to an English boarding school.
+But by the time Barry was eight his father had died of cancer and his mother then moved him to an English boarding school.
 Six years later his mother too fell ill with cancer and by the time he was seventeen both his parents had died.

 Barry’s political career was not the only thing to flourish in Cambridge.
 In 1985 their first son was born.
 Caroline though suffered difficulties during the pregnancy.
 Premature and weighing only 2lbs 13ozs the baby needed seven weeks of round the clock nursing in the Special Care Baby Unit.

 “Nothing taught me the value of life more than those seven weeks.
 I will be forever grateful to the NHS.
 They saved both Caroline and our son Jesse.”

 Three more children followed, before Barry left academic life for the City, joining “Mediterranean”, a company of Maritime arbitrators.
 He ended up as the senior partner within eight years, and established the business all across the newly opened-up countries of Eastern Europe and the former Soviet Union.

 “I know what it feels like to fill out my monthly VAT return and to have the staff’s salaries depend on my performance.”

 During Barry’s time in office he has significantly improved education, welfare, housing and the local economy in Brent North.
 Over the last 23 years, Barry has helped the residents of Brent North:

 - Deliver free nursery places for all three and four year olds

 - Build Wembley Primary School, and the Jewish Free School

 - Secure £80million pounds for the complete rebuild of Alperton Community School and Copland School.